Oblarg/curricula/information-theory-101/curriculum.md

 ## Course Overview

-This curriculum is designed for students in the **Montgomery Blair High School (MBHS) Magnet Program**.
-It leverages their background in calculus and linear algebra to present information theory as a unifying "meta-language" for science, using a discrete/algebraic approach.
+This curriculum presents information theory as a unifying "meta-language" for science, using a discrete/algebraic approach accessible to advanced high school students.
+It is designed for students with a strong mathematical background who are ready to explore fundamental questions about how complexity simplifies, how information flows, and how patterns emerge across diverse domains.

 **Course Title:** Information Theory: How to Count the World

+**Prerequisites:**
+- Calculus (concurrent or prior)
+- Linear Algebra (concurrent or prior)
-**Prerequisites:** Applied Statistics (concurrent or prior)
+- Statistics or Probability (concurrent or prior)

-**Level:** Advanced Magnet Elective
+**Level:** Advanced High School Elective / Honors Course

+**Course Duration:** Full year (36 weeks)

 ---